-(G) The city may require permits or charge fees for fish habitat enhancement projects that meet the criteria of subsections (b)(16)(D)(i)(a) and (b) of this section and that are reviewed and approved according to the provisions of this section.
+(G) The city may not require permits or charge fees for fish habitat enhancement projects that meet the criteria of subsections (b)(16)(D)(i)(a) and (b) of this section and that are reviewed and approved according to the provisions of this section.
 (Ord.
 1859 § 1 (Exh.
 A) (part), 2018).

+(16) The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with Disabilities Act of 1990 (42 U.S.C.
+Sec.
+12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities.

 18.21.052 Shoreline substantial development permits.